ludo237/vue-expense-tracker/README.md

 - Docker
 - Node/NPM

-## Setup docker

-Run `docker-compose up -d --build` to build the mongodb container needed to host the database, unless you want to use something else... be my guest!

-## Setup the server
+## Setup docker for the server

-Copy `.env.example` into `.env`, install the necessary dependencies then run `node server` and the server will be up and running, API ready on port 2370.
-The port is defined inside the `.env` file so you can change it
+First thing first you need to make the server up and running.
+To do that go into `./servers` and copy `.env.example` into `.env`, install the necessary dependencies.
+After that you can start all the containers by going into the root project and run `docker-compose up -d --build`.
+This will light up the server as well as the mongoDB database on a dedicated docker network.

+The server port is 2370 and it's exposed to the host, mongodb is not exposed but you can interact with it using the third container called mongo-express which is exposed on port 8081.

 ## Setup the client